School Counseling Concentration

 School counseling at CMU

 Schools nationwide need dedicated school counselors!
-With many states facing high student-to-counselor rations, there is a critical demand for professionals who can support students' academic, career, and social-emotional growth.
-By becoming a school counselor, you are not only building a career- you're making a lasting impact.
+With many states facing high student-to-counselor ratios, there is a critical demand for professionals who can support K-12 students' academic, career, and social-emotional development.
+In the CMU counseling program, you will learn how to create a comprehensive school counseling program that addresses the needs of all those you serve.
+By becoming a school counselor, you are not only building a career; you are making a lasting impact on the lives of children and adolescents.
 You'll advocate for students, provide essential guidance, and help level the playing field so every child can graduate ready to pursue their dreams.

 Professional development